vindarel/lisp-journey/content/about.md

 - [cl-str](https://github.com/vindarel/cl-str/), that fixed my first frustration with CL
 - [CIEL](https://github.com/ciel-lang/CIEL) (in development)
 - [replic](https://github.com/vindarel/replic/), to help create a readline application in no time
+  - see how I use it in cl-torrents or in [lyrics-cli](https://github.com/vindarel/lyrics-cli), there is [one commit](https://github.com/vindarel/lyrics-cli/commit/0a75ae78a172b2aba427d2a5911d8034174c43fd#) that adds replic support.
 - [fuzzy-match](https://github.com/vindarel/fuzzy-match)
 - [cl-sendgrid](https://github.com/vindarel/cl-sendgrid), to send emails easily with the Sendgrid API.
 - [progressons](https://github.com/vindarel/progressons) - a progress bar.